 Turracher Höhe is a high mountain pass at an elevation of 1.802m (5,912ft) above the sea level located on the boundary of Carinthia and Styria states of Austria.
 The road to the pass hits a 23% of maximum gradient.

-The weather on this zone is harsh and highly unpredictable but the road to the pass is well cleared in the winter and only has to be closed very rarely.
+Set high in the Nock mountains, in the western part of the Gurktal Alps, the road to the summit, also known as Turracherhöhe, is totally paved.
+It’s called Turracher Road (B95).
 The road to the pass was, for a long time, the steepest Alpine road in Europe, with a gradient of up to 34% at kilometre 60.
 With this slope, the road was sometimes a test stretch of Porsche.
-Nowadays, the road is "only" 23% today on a short section on the Carinthian side.
+The road is "only" 23% today on a short section on the Carinthian side.

 Located in the southern part of the country, the pass is 34.5 km (21.43 miles) long, running south-north from Patergassen to Predlitz.
 To drive the road without stopping will take most people between 35 and 45 minutes.